Posted on Leave a comment

 • Reason: Improves extraction efficiency while maintaining stability

-This range balances preservation with completeness.
+• This range effectively balances preservation with completeness.

 🌳 Roots, Barks & Dense Material